kshedden/case_studies/methods/regression-extras.md

 Linearity in $x$ for fixed $\beta$ is sometimes cited as a weakness of this type of model.
-People incorrectly argue that models with this property are only suitable for systems that behave linearly, and since most natural and social processes are not linear, such models are sometimes claimed to have limited utility.
+People incorrectly argue that models with this property are only suitable for describgin systems that behave linearly, and since most natural and social processes are not linear, such models are sometimes claimed to have limited utility.

 However the (apparent) linearity of the mean structure model in the covariate vector $x$ is easily overcome.
-Given a covariate $x$, say a person's age, it is possible to include both $x$ and $x^2$ as covariates in a "linear" model.
-This retains the benefits of linear estimation, while allowing the model for the conditional mean function to be non-linear in the covariates.
+Given a covariate $x$, say a person's age, it is possible to include both $x$ and $x^2$ as covariates in a "linear" model, using a linear predictor of the form
+$\beta_1 x + \beta_2 x^2$.
+This retains the benefits of linear
+estimation, while allowing the model for the conditional mean function to be non-linear in the covariates.